fazland/FazlandElasticaBundle/Resources/doc/types.md

 Flushing Method
 ---------------

-FOSElasticaBundle, since 3.0.0 performs its indexing in the postFlush Doctrine event instead of prePersist and preUpdate which means that indexing will only occur when there has been a successful flush.
+FazlandElasticaBundle, since 3.0.0 performs its indexing in the postFlush Doctrine event instead of prePersist and preUpdate which means that indexing will only occur when there has been a successful flush.
 This new default makes more sense but in the instance where you want to perform indexing before the flush is confirmed you may set the `immediate`